-BRIEF SUMMARY: House Bill 4167 would establish the Amateur Mixed Martial Arts Regulatory Act, a comprehensive new law regulating amateur mixed martial arts.
-Among other things, the bill establishes (1) licensing requirements for promoters, (2) a mandatory registration and minimum age for contestants, (3) fees, and (4) criminal penalties for violations, and provides for the investigation and remedy of complaints.
+House Bill 4167 would establish the Amateur Mixed Martial Arts Regulatory Act, a comprehensive new law regulating amateur mixed martial arts.
+Among other things, the bill would create an advisory commission, establish the Amateur Mixed Martial Arts Fund, require licensing for promoters and establish license fees, establish criminal penalties for violations, and provide for the investigation and remedy of complaints.